Evenwyne/programming-univbasics-3-method-return-values/README.md

 two things: It will make a noise saying that everything worked (beep, beep!), and then it gives you the soda.
-The soda is like the return type, but the sound effects that you hear when you input the item number isn't something you can use. `puts` works similarly: it tells you something and that's it.
+The soda is like the return type, but the sound effects that you hear when you input the item number isn't something you can use.
+Similarly to the "beep beep", `puts` tells you something happened, to your senses (your ears) but it's not what returns back, that's the delicious, fizzy soda.

 Every method in Ruby returns a value by default.
 This returned value will be the value of the last statement.